 AngelList’s Naval Ravikant, Handy’s Oisin Hanrahan, Managed By Q’s Dan Teran to speak at Disrupt NY

-MIT creates an intelligent power supply lets hardware sip energy
+MIT creates an intelligent power supply that lets hardware sip energy

 In just a couple months, Disrupt will have landed in the greatest city in the world, New York.
 And with it, comes some of the brightest minds in the world.

 Disrupt is the biggest tech startup conference in the world.
-Not only do we have amazing speakers on our stage, but we also turn the stage into a launchpad for the coolest new startups on the scene as part of the TC Disrupt Battlefield.
+Not only do we have amazing speakers on our stage, but we also turn the stage into a launchpad for the coolest new startups on the scene as part of the TC Disrupt Startup Battlefield.
 But I’m getting ahead of myself.

 Today, I’m pleased to announce some of the incredible speakers that will be joining us on stage come May.